si2-urssi/summerschool-Aug2025/reimbursement-process.md

-2. **This and all subsequent steps are for people doing reimbursements**: separately from the BennyBuy system, download and add your personal information and travel expenses to the ["NonOSU_TravelReimbursement-URSSI.pdf" form](./NonOSU_TravelReimbursement-URSSI.pdf), which has been pre-populated with some information.
+2. **This and all subsequent steps are for people doing reimbursements**: separately from the BennyBuy system, download and add your personal information and travel expenses to the
+[FORM TO BE UPLOADED](./NonOSU_TravelReimbursement-URSSI.pdf), which has been pre-populated with some information.
   - Add your personal info (leave "OSU ID#" blank)
   - In Travel Itinerary section, add your home city.
   - In the Meals section, if your travel dates are different, you'll need to modify to account for that.